Database List By Subject: Anthropology

 Ancestry Library Edition is the worlds largest online family history resource that can give you instant access to hundreds of years of history in billions of historical documents and millions of historical photos from all over the world.

-The Annual Reviews service provides searchable, full text access to review articles published in 29 series covering the biomedical, physical and social sciences.
+The Annual Reviews service provides searchable, full text access to review articles covering biomedical/life sciences, physical sciences, social sciences, and economics.

 Covers anthropology, archaeology, and interdisciplinary studies.
 Includes Anthropological Index: 1957-present & Anthropological Literature: Late 19th century to present